Energy

 Energy transformation

-The kinetic energy of the wind -> moves the blades of a wind turbine producing mechanical energy -> the mechanical energy of rotation is applied to an alternator that converts it into electrical energy -> the electrical energy arrives at our home where the resistance of the glass ceramic hob converts it into thermal energy for cooking.
+The kinetic energy of the wind moves the blades of a wind turbine and produces mechanical rotation energy. which applies to an alternator to turn it into electrical energy.
+Electric power is transported to our houses where, when passing through the resistance of the hob, it becomes thermal energy to cook.

 Energy sources